rails/rails/guides/source/testing.md

   profession: guy with keyboard
 ```

 Each fixture is given a name followed by an indented list of colon-separated key/value pairs.
-Records are typically separated by a blank space.
+Records are typically separated by a blank line.
 You can place comments in a fixture file by using the # character in the first column.

 If you are working with [associations](/association_basics.html), you can simply
 define a reference node between two different fixtures.
 Here's an example with